Worship Times: Sundays at 8:30 & 11:00, Community Groups at 9:45 | Get Directions » Watch Live »

 THREE WORDS OF INSTRUCTION:

-1. Read the text each day aloud as we follow the story in the Gospel of Luke.
+1. Read the text each day aloud as we follow the story in the Gospel of Mark.

 2. Read the devotional slowly to meditate on the Person and Work of Christ.